Amanda the Adventurer: Amanda the Adventurer 3 (2025)

-In a prologue set ten years prior to the events of the first game, an unnamed associate of Kate's infiltrates Hameln Entertainment in an attempt to find Rebecca.
-He is unsuccessful, but locates pods containing the missing children, who are being used to portray props in Amanda's surroundings.
-The associate tries to disable the alarm system via Amanda's scavenger hunt tape, but he is ultimately caught by security and killed.
+Ten years before Riley found the tapes, an unnamed associate of Kate's infiltrates Hameln Entertainment in an attempt to find Rebecca.
+He is unsuccessful, but he finds eight pods containing the missing children, who are being used to portray the inanimate objects in Amanda the Adventurer.
+The associate then attempts to disable the alarm system via Amanda's scavenger hunt tape, but he is ultimately caught and killed by security.

-In the present day, continuing from the second game's ending, Riley manages to escape from Wooly's creature by fleeing into the sewers and entering the abandoned Hameln facility containing the children's pods.
-However, Wooly's creature follows them and persistently attempts to enter the facility.
+In the present day, Riley manages to escape from Wooly's entity by fleeing into the sewers and entering the abandoned Hameln facility containing the pods.
+However, Wooly's entity follows them and persistently attempts to enter the facility.
 In order to progress, Riley must watch more tapes and solve puzzles.
-The opossum reappears in the tapes, infuriating Wooly but delighting Amanda, who names him "Chicken Scratch".
-Discovering other tapes and audio logs, Riley learns that Sam Colton died while attempting to rescue Rebecca and unwittingly unleashed Amanda's creature, whose name is revealed to be the "Colton Anomaly", a psychic manifestation (akin to a tulpa) born from a discharge from the technology they were using on Rebecca (which was classed as neuropsychic).
-Eventually, Riley is tasked with disarming the alarm system using the same scavenger hunt tape, during which Chicken Scratch grows increasingly distressed as he is aware that Wooly's creature is approaching.
-Riley is able to solve the puzzle just as Wooly's creature breaks into the pod room and destroys the pods, killing the occupants (with Chicken Scratch being one of them) while Riley escapes via a nearby elevator.
+The opossum reappears in the tapes, angering Wooly but delighting Amanda, who names him "Chicken Scratch".
+Upon discovering other tapes and audio logs, Riley learns that Sam Colton was killed in his attempt to rescue Rebecca and unwittingly unleashed Amanda's entity, codenamed "The Colton Anomaly", a manifestation born from a discharge from the technology that Hameln used to harness Rebecca's psychic powers.
+Eventually, Riley is tasked with disarming the alarm system using the same scavenger hunt tape, during which Chicken Scratch grows increasingly distressed as he is aware that Wooly's entity is approaching.
+Riley manages to solve the puzzle just as Wooly's entity breaks into the pod room and destroys the pods, killing the occupants (with Chicken Scratch being one of them), while Riley escapes via a nearby elevator.